bgctw/MTKHelpers.jl/docs/src/updating_problems.md

 An [`ODEProblemParSetter`](@ref) then can be used to update a subset of states and parameters in the derived problem.
+Because the state of the problem can reorder components of a symbolic array and the parameter object of the problem is complex, use functions `get_par(pset, prob)` and `get_state(pset, prob)` or their labeled versions to inspect state and parameters of a problem.

 ```@example doc
 # setup position matching, note τ is not in parameters optimized